 In a world where femininity is at once upheld and discarded, loved and hated, beautiful and broken...
 I want to practice gratitude for this beautiful responsibility.
 For the opportunity to show, in my person, love.
 To shelter and nurture and breathe life.
 To be a woman.

-Meet Meredith: a 25 year old videographer with a passion for storytelling & a love for Star Wars.
+Meredith Kuzma a 25 year old videographer with a passion for storytelling and a love for Star Wars.